SrikanthVelpuri/Allstate-Claims-Severity/README.md

 ### Modelling

-    Using Mean Average error as a factor to select the best technique among popular techniques.
+    Using Mean Average Error as a factor to select the best technique among popular techniques.

+    Testing various algorithms and choosing the one with least Mean Average Error.

     1.Linear Regression